SuperOfficeDocs/superoffice-docs/docs/api/netserver/services/call-service-using-ns-binaries.md

 ---
-# Mandatory fields.
-title: call_service_using_ns_binaries       # (Required) Very important for SEO.
+title: Calling the services directly using the NetServer binaries
+uid: call_service_using_ns_binaries
-description: Calling the services directly using the NetServer binaries # (Required) Important for SEO.including spaces.
+description: Calling the services directly using the NetServer binariesincluding spaces.
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords:
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Calling the services directly using the NetServer binaries